Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network: Introduction

 Having learned the valid distributions, we show that it can be used in two applications: inverse kinematics (IK) and sampling-based constrained motion planning.
 Analytical IK is typically only available for robots with 6-DoF or lower.
-For higher DoF robots, the most common method is to use numerical IK, where we start with an initial robot configuration (often selected randomly), and rely on optimization to find the configuration that reach the desired end-effector pose while satisfying the constraints.
-In our proposed framework, by including the end-effector target position as additional input to the generator, we can obtain configurations that are close to achieving the target.
-We compare this against doing IK based on random samples, and show that our approach is faster and has higher success rate.
-Furthermore, sampling-based constrained motion planning also involves high numbers of projections of random samples to the constraint manifold.
-We show that by replacing the random sampling with the GAN framework, the planning time can be reduced significantly.
+For higher DoF robots, the most common method is to use numerical IK where we start with an initial robot configuration (often selected randomly by uniform sampling), and rely on optimization to find the configuration that reach the desired pose while satisfying the constraints.
+In our proposed framework, we show that GAN can produce good initial configurations that are close to achieving the target, resulting in a faster numerical IK with higher success rate as compared to uniform sampling initialization.
+Furthermore, sampling-based constrained motion planning also involves a high number of projections of random samples to the constraint manifold.
+We show that by replacing the uniform sampling with GAN, the planning time can be reduced significantly.

-One particular difficulty of learning a distribution is when the target distribution is multimodal, as it is the case in many robotic systems.
-For example, the conditional distribution of a 6-DoF manipulator given a desired end-effector pose is multimodal, because there are many qualitatively different configurations that are associated with the pose.
+One particular difficulty of learning a distribution is when the target distribution is multimodal, as is the case in many robotic systems.
+For example, the conditional distribution of a 6-DoF manipulator given a desired end-effector pose is multimodal because there are many different configurations that are associated with the pose.
 To overcome this, we propose to use an ensemble of neural networks as the generator in GAN.
 Each neural network can converge to a different mode, and we get better coverage of the distribution as compared to using a single network.

 The remainder of the paper is as follows.
 In Section~\ref{sec:related_work}, we review existing work on learning sampling distributions and constrained-based motion planning.
-Section~\ref{sec:method} describes the GAN framework, and how we use it for inverse kinematics and constrained motion planning.
-The experiments with 7-DoF Panda and 28-DoF Talos are presented in Section~\ref{sec:result}.
+Section~\ref{sec:method} describes the GAN framework and how we use it for inverse kinematics and constrained motion planning.
+The experiments with 7-DoF Panda and 28-DoF Talos~\cite{stasse2017talos} are presented in Section~\ref{sec:result}.
 Finally, we conclude with a few remarks in Section~\ref{sec:conclusion}.